 You can try to arrange some sort of an agreement, but most of the time, you will have to pay for shoutouts.
 Talk to different accounts to get an idea how much they are worth.
 A shoutout from an account with 100k followers might cost you around $50.
 Also, the amount of new followers you will receive from a shoutout depends on your content, bio, follower count, followers-to-following ratio, etc. (see Step 2).

 - Establish an online presence outside of Instagram to continuously drive traffic to your account.

 - Collaborate with other Instagram accounts for shoutouts.

 That is how to get followers on Instagram!
-According to statista, Instagram now has 1 billion monthly active users in the first quarter of 2018.
+According to statista, Instagram now has over 1 billion monthly active users.
 This a massive social proof that they have managed to establish a platform that people really love.

 As a result, it’s attracting an increasing number of brands and businesses that want to grow their presence, and use Instagram as a channel to drive more sales, making it increasingly difficult to stand out.
 However, I’m pretty confident that with the help of this guide + your own creativity, you’ll be ahead of the game in no time.

 A lot of marketers will probably disagree with me on this, but I’ve recently noticed that posting more content doesn’t necessarily make your account grow faster.
 Engaging with other Instagrammers does.

 In the beginning, I used to post every single day, twice a day.
 One week, I posted only 2 times or so, but was very active on the platform, leaving comments and likes all over the place, reaching out to users that I would like to collaborate with in the future, and so on.

 My engagement stayed more or less the same, but I was gaining more daily followers than ever before.